4300 E. Sunrise Drive, Tucson Arizona 85718

 - Film & Television: Media 3, 11th -12th grade

 Students should choose two or more year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator ready for industry certification.

-CTSO Membership: Skills USA
+CTSO Membership: FBLA

 Leads to Industry certification: Adobe Premiere Pro